The Advent Wreath: origin of the tradition, symbolism, shape and orientation in the home according to Fengshui.

 The Advent Wreath – Photo by Hans from Pixelbay

-In the original version of Pastor Wichern, 24 candles were foreseen, one for each day of Advent.
+In the original version of Pastor Wichern, 24 candles were provided, one for each day of Advent.

 Today the Advent Wreath has a circular base structure, covered with branches of evergreen plants on which 4 candles are placed.
 The shape of the wreath, circular, without beginning or end, covered with evergreen leaves, represents eternity and eternal life found in Christ.